 Eratosthenes of Cyrene was a Greek geographer, astronomer, and mathematician.
-He had invented geography, and made a first climatic map, separating the Earth into five climate zones: two cold zones around the poles, two temperate zones, tropics and a zone encircling the equator.
+He had invented geography and made the first climatic map, separating the Earth into five climate zones: two cold zones around the poles, two temperate zones, tropics, and a zone encircling the equator.

 150 – 130 BCE: Posidonius

 Greek philosopher Posidonius suggested that the Earth was sling-shaped, broad in the middle, with tapered ends and an estimated circumference that was three-quarters of its actual size, resulting in an ‘Oikoumene’ (inhabited world) that stretched halfway around a globe.

 Posidonius was measured the Earth’s circumference by relating to the location of the star Canopus.
 His measure of 240 thousand stadia converts to 39 thousand kilometres (24 thousand miles), near to the real circumference of 40 thousand kilometres (25 thousand miles).